 When we first opened our Temecula location, we only had enough stock to fill a third of our building.
 But we continued to seek donations and generate partnerships with retailers to build up our stock.
-We opened our Lake Elsinore 15 months after we opened Temecula to give our shoppers more access to goods they need.
+We opened our Lake Elsinore store 15 months after we opened Temecula to give our shoppers more access to goods they needed.

 The success of the ReStore and what it does for our organization can be attributed to the fact that it is consistent with our mission of improving living conditions for those in our community.
 Our ReStores have helped divert more than 2,600 tons of trash from local landfills.
 And the money raised from sales in the ReStores goes directly into the programming we offer to the community.